AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 Example Config for Palo Alto VM-Series
 =========================================================

-In this document, we provide an example to setup the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC to VPC traffic inspection.
+In this document, we provide an example to set up the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC to VPC traffic inspection.

-Aviatrix Firewall Network (FireNet) workflow launches VM-Series at `Step 7a. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_ After the launch complete, the console displays the
+The Aviatrix Firewall Network (FireNet) workflow launches a VM-Series at `Step 7a. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_ After the launch is complete, the console displays the
 VM-Series instance with its public IP address of management interface and allows you to download the .pem file for SSH access to the instance.